diogro/expressionVariance-manuscript/main.md

 __Probability of being loss-of-function intolerant (pLI)__: Genes that are likely haploinsufficient (i.e., intolerant of heterozygous loss-of-function variants) were detected as those with fewer than expected protein-truncating variants (PTVs) in ExAC [@Lek2016-xw].
 We use genes with a pLI > 0.9 to test for the enrichment of loss-of-function intolerant genes in the genes exhibiting the highest and lowest 5% gene expression variance estimates.
 We use the hypergeometric test to assess the significance of the enrichment.

-__Disease annotations__: We use the gene annotations for involvement with diseases provided by the supporting information table 2 from Zhang et al. [-@Zhang2020-cl]
+__Disease annotations__: We use the gene annotations for involvement with diseases provided by the supporting information Table S2 from Zhang et al. [-@Zhang2020-cl]

 ## Epigenetic marks and gene features